ordina-jworks/ordina-jworks.github.io/_posts/2017-09-24-Unit-testing-in-angular.md

 {% endhighlight %}

 ## Using the injector
+Dependecy injection is used all over Angular meaning that it isn't possible to simply call `new` for certain classes.
+Normally, you simply put dependecies in the constructor of your class and Angular takes care of the rest (e.g. `constructor(private formBuilder: FormBuilder)`).
-When calling the constructor of a class, it can occur that you do need a dependecy to be injected of the class being tested.
+When calling the constructor of a class in a test, you don't always want to mock those dependecies so you'll need to get instances of them somehow.
-For example when using Angular's `FormBuilder`.
+For example when using Angular's `FormBuilder` or when you need it to create a `FormGroup` to use in your test.
+In that case you can use Angular's ReflectiveInjector which takes care of getting an instance for you.
-Here's how:
+Here's an example how:

 {% highlight coffeescript %}
     const injector = ReflectiveInjector.resolveAndCreate([FormBuilder]);
     const formBuilder = injector.get(FormBuilder);
 {% endhighlight %}

 As you can see, you can simply pass the class name and it will return an instance of that class.
 That instance can then be passed in the constuctor of the class you're testing.

 # Conclusion
 Only when testing the view is a must, use Angular TestBed.
 In all other cases, I recommend calling the constructor instead.